GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I'm not a great programmer; I'm just a good programmer with great habits.
+You should name a variable using the same care with which you name a first-born child.

-~ Kent Beck
+~ Jim Coplien
 <pre>

 </pre>